klaudhaus/lit-up/README.md

 `view` is a function that takes the model and returns a representation of that model as HTML, using the `html` literal tag from `lit-html` (which is re-exported by `lit-up`).
 If you haven't seen `lit-html` yet, then head over to it's documentation site to read all about it.

-The special bit that `lit-up` provides is the `up` function, which prepares an event handler (which you link to an event in a `lit-html` template using the `@` symbol) that updates the model and re-renders the view.
+The special bit that `lit-up` provides is the `up` function.
+This prepares an event handler that updates the model and re-renders the view.
+You can link this handler to events in your `lit-html` template using the `@` prefix.

 ## Using `up`